 For animal proverbs, or course, Aesop’s Fables is the go-to resource.
 Each story is short and ends with a proverb that tells the moral of the story.
 Some of the proverbs are easier to understand than others, so it’s worth it to take some time to browse through the fables to choose some that will suit your kids.
 A few that I have used with middle grade kids include: The Fox and the Crow, Belling the Cat, and The Town Mouse and the Country Mouse.
 Since these stories are in the public domain, it is very easy to find copies.
 Here is one source for Aesop’s Fables, from the Library of Congress.

-The resources in my Teachers Pay Teacher store for this topic include task cards and a PowerPoint presentation that introduces Proverbs, Adages, and Idioms.
+The resources in my Teachers Pay Teacher store for this topic include task cards and a PowerPoint presentation introducing Proverbs, Adages, and Idioms that is included as a bonus with my Idioms, Proverbs and Adages Bundle.